A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 In other words, the Tur\'{a}n graph attains the maximum number of cliques of order $i$ among all $K_{r+1}$-free graphs.
 Clearly, the case $i=2$ reduces to the Tur\'{a}n theorem.

-We remark here that there is another proof for the spectral Tur\'{n}n theorem in \cite{KN2014} (early shown in \cite{Gui1996}).
-The proof given in \cite[Lemma 9]{KN2014} reduces Theorem \ref{thm460} to complete $r$-partite graphs, then one can show that the balanced complete $r$-partite graph attains the maximum value of the spectral radius; see \cite{FengAML} or \cite[Theorem 2]{KNY2015} for more details.
-The advantage of this proof is that we can avoid the use of the characteristic polynomials of the adjacency matrices of graphs, and this proof allows us to extend the spectral result to {\it the $p$-spectral radius} for every $p> 1$, which is defined as
+We remark here that there is different proof \cite{Gui1996} for the spectral Tur\'{a}n theorem; see, e.g., \cite{KN2014}.
+The proof given in \cite{Gui1996} reduces $K_{r+1}$-free graphs in Theorem \ref{thm460} to complete $r$-partite graphs, then one can show that the balanced complete $r$-partite graph attains the maximum value of the spectral radius; see, e.g., \cite[Theorem 2.1]{FengAML} or \cite[Theorem 2]{KNY2015} for more details.
+The advantage of this proof is that we can avoid the use of the characteristic polynomials of the adjacency matrices of graphs, and this proof allows us to extend the spectral result to the $p$-spectral radius.
+The $p$-spectral radius of a graph $G$ was introduced by Keevash, Lenz and Mubayi in \cite{Kee2014} and was defined as

+Theorem \ref{thm460} was extended by Kang and Nikiforov \cite{KN2014} to the $p$-spectral radius for every $p> 1$.
 Note that the $p$-spectral radius is just an extremal function on graph, and there is no characteristic polynomial corresponding to the $p$-spectral radius.

+In 2022, Li and Peng \cite{LP2022second} proved a refinement on the spectral Tur\'{a}n Theorem \ref{thm460}.
+They determined the largest spectral radius for non-$r$-partite $K_{r+1}$-free graphs.

 It is easy to see that Theorem \ref{thm460} implies the weak version of Tur\'{a}n's Theorem.
-A more natural question you can ask may be the following one.
+A more natural question one may ask might be the following one.